 SPAN 476 SENIOR THESIS (3) Prerequisite: SPAN 475.
-This is the senior capstone course for Spanish and is required of all Spanish majors, and Global Commerce - Spanish majors.
+This is the senior capstone course for Spanish and is required of all Spanish majors.
 Students will write a thesis in Spanish, under the direction of a faculty member in Spanish, and will be required to present it in Spanish orally and in writing.
 Students will also present and defend a portfolio of their oral and written work accumulated during their time as students pursuing a specialization in Spanish.
 The defense will be conducted partly in Spanish and partly in English.